nikizadehgfdl/MOM6_OBGC_examples/README.md

 ## How to compile the model (on gaea)

-(cd build;  ./linux-build-mom6sis2.bash -m gaea -p intel16 -t prod )
+(cd builds;  ./linux-build-mom6sis2.bash -m gaea -p intel16 -t prod )

 ## How to get the INPUT datasets needed for the experiments in this repo